yeonsunYang/findthebot-website/index.markdown

 ![Abstract representation of cell objects and their interactions.
 An abstract representation of a text editor is shown where the last part of the text is highlighted.
 This highlighted part is connected to a tree of dots, where each dot represents a cell and they are connected with lines to show their ordering.
 One branch out of the tree is labelled with "create" to show how cells can be created.
 Also, a branch that is connected coming out of the tree is shown with an arrow labeled "assemble" to show how cells can be assembled together into bigger ensembles.
 There is an arrow going between the two bottom branches of the tree it is labelled "copy" to show that cells can be copied.
 Next to the tree another abstract representation of the highlighted text is shown where parts are now highlighted in a different color and it is labelled "modify".](/assets/img/cells.png)

 {: .text-right}
 <b style="color: {{site.syscolor}}">Cells</b> are object representations of discrete input units.
-For example, a line of a prompt, an example in a prompt, a sentence of a story, a keyword, etc. An interface that supports cells can enable end-users to <b>create</b> multiple cells to maintian multiple input variatiosn to test, and <b>assemble</b> cells into comprehensive inputs for an LLM.
+For example, a line of a prompt, an example in a prompt, a sentence of a story, a keyword, etc. An interface that supports cells can enable end-users to <b>create</b> multiple cells to maintain multiple input variations to test, and <b>assemble</b> cells into comprehensive inputs for an LLM.

 ### Generators